Rathlin Island has a rare, untamed beauty, and truly is an enchanting island.

 At St Thomas’ Church, there was a haunting exhibition about the sinking of the Arandora Star, an almost forgotten and controversial tragedy.

 It is a dramatic site for a burial, right on the edge of the water with panoramic views.

 She was built in 1927 as an ocean liner and refrigerated cargo ship, converted in 1929 into a cruise ship and requisitioned as a troopship in the Second World War.

 When Italy entered the Second World War, The British War Cabinet ordered that all Italian men between the ages of 18 and 70 living in the UK be interned.

 On her final voyage, the Arandora Star set sail from Liverpool on 27-30 June or 2nd July 1940 (there is some disagreement as to the actual date) headed for Newfoundland, Canada with 734 Italian internees, 479 German internees, 86 German prisoners of war and 200 military men.

-All lights and communications on the ship were immediately out of action but she was able to put out a distress signal which was acknowledged by Malin Head at 7.05am.
+All lights and communications on the ship were immediately out of action but she was able to put out a distress signal which was acknowledged by Malin Head Lighthouse and Coastgaurd at 7.05am.

 For weeks, the bodies of the dead were removed from the waters stretching from County Mayo to the Western Isles of Scotland.

 On 10th August 1940, two bodies were spotted near the West Light Lighthouse and island men entered the rough waters to bring them to shore.

-The unmarked grave of the unidentified man has a ring of poppies at its feet.
+Today, the unmarked grave of the unidentified man has a ring of poppies at its feet.

 Peacekeeping is an Art

 “Peacekeeping is an art.
 It’s harder than fighting a war” states Major General Patrick Cammaert who is an international peacekeeping expert and has served as a military advisor to the United Nations.

 If you would like to contribute just send me a message.
-I would be delighted to hear from you.

-The amazing coastline of the island is mainly limestone, chalk and basalt cliffs, with the highest point on the island towering 440 feet above the Atlantic.
+The amazing coastline of Rathin Island is mainly limestone, chalk and basalt cliffs; the highest point on the island towering 440 feet above the Atlantic.

 Children of Lir